Constructing metric spaces from systems of walls

 Because of this, we can find perichains $\bar b_1$ and $\bar b_2$ such that $\bar b_1$ separates $r$ from $\{s,t\}$ and $\bar b_2$ separates $t$ from $\{s,r\}$, such that $\Dist(r,s)\le\|\bar b_1\|+\Lambda$ and $\Dist(s,t)\le\|\bar b_2\|+\Lambda$.
 Applying Lemma~\ref{lem:gluing} in each $\C_R$, we have $\Dist(r,t)\ge\|\bar b_1\|+\|\bar b_2\|-\Lambda$, and hence $\Dist(r,t)\ge\Dist(r,s)+\Dist(r,t)-3\Lambda$, which completes the proof. \end{proof}

-The following theorem characterises strongly contracting quasigeodesics of $S$ as those that quasiisometrically embed in $X$.
+The following theorem characterises strongly contracting quasigeodesics of $S$ as those that quasiisometrically embed in the hyperbolic core.
 In particular, it shows that the existence of a strongly contracting ray in $(S,\dist)$ is sufficient for $(S,\Dist)\subset X$ to be unbounded.